Similar Articles

 The Archetype of Death

-The symbols of death or the fear of death can be sunset; evening; a crossed river or falling in a river; a skeleton; snarling dogs; sleep; anaesthetic; gravestones; cemetery; blackness or something black; an old man or woman, or father time with a scythe; ace of spades; a fallen mirror; stopped clock; a pulled tooth; an empty abyss; the chill wind; falling leaves; a withering plant; an empty house; a lightning struck tree; coffin; struggling breaths; the dead animal in the gutter; the rotting carcass; underground; the depths of the sea – the VOID.
+The symbols of death or the fear of death can be sunset; evening; a crossed river or falling in a river; a skeleton; snarling dogs; sleep; anaesthetic; gravestones; cemetery; blackness or something black; an old man or woman, Santa Muerte, or father time with a scythe; ace of spades; a fallen mirror; stopped clock; a pulled tooth; an empty abyss; the chill wind; falling leaves; a withering plant; an empty house; a lightning struck tree; coffin; struggling breaths; the dead animal in the gutter; the rotting carcass; underground; the depths of the sea – the VOID.

 What lies beyond death is conjecture for all of us except if we have had a near death experience.
 But the archetype of death we are considering is not completely about physical death.
 It is about our observation of it in others; our conceptions of it gained from our culture, and our impressions arising from seeing dead animals, rotting corpses; the feelings that generate around our experiences and thoughts of it; our attempts to deal with our own ageing and approach to death; social violence – PLUS – what the deeper strata of mind releases in symbols or emotions regarding it and in response to our observations of the external world.
 It is about how our sense of conscious personal existence meets the prospect of its disintegration.
+In meeting any image or experience of death, or any nightmarish image, if we can meet it without fear it transforms into an experience of Life and beauty.
+This is because the inner world is about waking you up and overcoming fears.
+See Near Death Experiences; Inner World

 Unless we can come to terms with what is behind the haunting images of death we meet in waking and in our dreams, we fail to live fully and daringly.
 This is because we are too troubled by death lurking in the shadows of injury and the unknown.
 We therefore avoid living in a way that would be risky.
 Images of death and the associated emotions, carried within for years, can have a negative influence on our health.
 Coming to terms with death means the courage to feel the emotions of fear or chill and discover them for what they are – emotions; a personal image we have built.
 They are certainly not death, only our feelings about it.
 The differences shown in the two following examples illustrate the avoiding and the meeting.
 The first can be called an experience of the ‘death pit’.

-I was disturbed by an unusually vivid dream last night – unable to sleep afterwards for almost two hours.
+Example: I was disturbed by an unusually vivid dream last night – unable to sleep afterwards for almost two hours.
 In the dream I went out for the evening to see some friends.
 Golden beer spilled as one of my friends doubled up and the room sprang open with a Death’s Head shrieking behind him, as if a skin had been peeled back to reveal the bones of life crackling in a gigantic electric chair.
 It burned my brain.
 With a great effort I managed to wall up the apparition behind the bright fabric of the evening, leaving only a blurred after-image of the hole, like the torn edge of a strip of wallpaper that has been ripped and glued back into place.

 It happened again.
 At first it was the result of a form of irritated curiosity, like picking at a scab, or scratching an itch irresistibly, in spite of the inevitable pain.
 This hurt far too much though.
 My whole frame shuddered, as if my bones were lines being ridden by a hundred express trains, or an electric current, a force field of limitless indifferent energy.